Local Escapes

 W Sydney, one of the best hotels in SydneyImage credit: W Sydney | Supplied

-W Sydney is another crowning jewel in Sydney's luxury hotel scene, complete with a two-storey rooftop bar, an infinity pool overlooking the harbour, a signature W Hotels AWAY Spa, a restaurant, a lounge bar, and event spaces.
+The stunning wave-shaped W Sydney is another crowning jewel in Sydney's luxury hotel scene, with a two-storey rooftop bar, an infinity pool overlooking the harbour, a signature W Hotels AWAY Spa, a restaurant, a lounge bar, and event spaces.

-Ultra-luxe rooms and suites have been designed so that no two are the same, and the interior palette, crafted by Bowler James Brindle, features bold azure blues and bright turquoise to reflect the ocean environment of the surrounding harbour waters.
-Called "29/30", the rooftop bar atop the iconic curved building will serve a menu of Basque tapas alongside a luxe selection of cocktails, wine, and vintage champagne in a yacht-inspired space looming over the hotel's 30-metre mosaic-inlaid infinity pool.
+The 585 ultra-luxe rooms and suites have been designed so that no two are the same, and the interior palette, crafted by Bowler James Brindle, features bold azure blues and bright turquoise to reflect the ocean environment of the surrounding harbour waters.
+Called 29/30, the rooftop bar atop the iconic curved building serves Basque tapas alongside a luxe selection of cocktails, wine, and vintage champagne in a yacht-inspired space looming over the hotel's 30-metre mosaic-inlaid infinity pool.

 Book with W Sydney